zeus-volkov-systems/messageapi/README.md

 ## Overview

 MessageAPI is a structured-data-processing specification designed to allow the development of decomplected, transparent, easily understood, evolutionary, and highly configurable systems.
-MessageAPI does this by drawing a domain distinction between process structure (the 'Message' of MessageAPI) and data (the 'API' part) and then providing complimentary orthonormal basis sets to define each domain.
+MessageAPI does this by drawing a domain distinction between process structure (the 'Message' of MessageAPI) and data (the 'API' part) and then providing complimentary orthonormal bases to define each domain.
 The structure and data domain definitions of MessageAPI are based on the principles of generic programming and designed using the language of Communicating Sequential Processes (CSP) in order to be easily picked up and understood by different audiences and users.

-MessageAPI is ultimately a specification, but for practical purposes it's also an implementation that consists of a DefaultSession that sets itself up using a declarative JSON specification of the MessageAPI structural model (through a manifest), and then allows data to be formulated using the Request and Response APIs to process batch and/or streaming Requests asynchronously.
-In the provided session implementation, Transformations and Endpoints are provided Abstract Base Classes.
-There are tests included in the package (including example Transformations and Endpoints) that demonstrate the use of these for simple but ubiquitous use cases (like grabbing records from a File endpoint).
+MessageAPI is ultimately a specification for data-process pipelines, but for practical purposes it is also an implementation that consists of a default **Session** that sets itself up using a declarative JSON specification of the MessageAPI structural model (through a manifest and parameter map), and then allows data to be formulated using the **Request** and **Response** APIs to process batch and/or streaming Requests asynchronously.
+In the provided session implementation, requests terminate on **Endpoints** which can be thought of as defining the terminus of a given computation.
+Endpoints are provided an interface and an abstract base class to extend.
+Endpoints have access to the data passed through MessageAPI as **Records**, which can be held in any number of *containers* - such as **Collections**, **Classifiers**, and **Transformations**.

+Collections are record set containers, Classfiers are potentially cross-collection record containers, and Transformations are containers of records which apply some manipulation on other containers (including other Transformations).
+In contrast with Endpoints, Transformations are more open ended, providing an interface to implement.
+Transformations exhibit lazy processing behavior that is only executed when they are referred to in an **Endpoint**.
+In MessageAPI, Transformations always get their own copies of inputs, making them easy to use without worrying about shared system state.

+By providing a shared mechanism for batch and stream operation, the default session of MessageAPI is extremely flexible and allows code reuse for both modes.
+In the Default MessageAPI Session, streaming behavior can be accomplished by submitting a request, updating its record with a new value, and resubmitting the same request - a new response is generated for every request, but they return asynchronously, so no blocking occurs.
+As Endpoints only initialize per-request, endpoints also share state in this operation - this makes it possible to have long running endpoints (like other MessageAPI sessions).
+Batch mode can be accomplished by creating a new request for every new set of data - in this mode, endpoints are reinitialized based on Session parameters, and hold independent state.

+There are tests included in the package (including example Transformations and Endpoints) that demonstrate the use of MessageAPI for simple but ubiquitous use cases (like grabbing records from a File endpoint).
+In one of the included tests, a ~80k line variable-byte file is read in as individual line records, each then holding the line number, value, container source, container type, and originating file name - in around 3/10ths of a second.
+Fields can be dropped through configuration to improve speed.
+While not 'free' (i.e., we can't compete with a straight buffer read) in our opinion this test demonstarates that the benefits of MessageAPI - extreme flexibility, code reuse, configurable control, and large potential for metadata - outweigh the slight performance overhead.

 ## Motivation